Green Hill Zone: Development

+Appearances

-Sonic the Hedgehog was created by the newly formed Sonic Team, a 15-member Sega subsidiary formed to create a character that could compete with Nintendo's Mario.
-The game's level design was handled by Hirokazu Yasuhara, and the musical theme was composed by Masato Nakamura from the Japanese band Dreams Come True.
-In designing Green Hill, Yasuhara was inspired by the U.S. state of California, while the game's color scheme in general was influenced by the work of pop artist Eizin Suzuki.
-While the original game was a 2D side-scroller, Green Hill was remade in full 3D as a secret level in the 2001 game Sonic Adventure 2; the player unlocks it after collecting all 180 of the emblems found by completing the game's many objectives.
-The 2011 game Sonic Generations, a title that revisits past entries in the Sonic series, features both 2D ("Classic") and 3D ("Modern") versions of Green Hill, as well as of numerous other Sonic levels.
+While the original game was a 2D side-scroller, Green Hill Zone was remade in full 3D as a secret level in the 2001 game Sonic Adventure 2; the player unlocks it after collecting all 180 of the emblems found by completing the game's many objectives.
+The 2011 game Sonic Generations, a title that revisits past entries in the Sonic series, features both 2D ("Classic") and 3D ("Modern") versions of Green Hill Zone, as well as of numerous other Sonic levels.
 A reinterpretation of the level appears in the 2017 title Sonic Mania.
-Green Hill reappears in Sonic Forces, having partially turned to desert due to resource depletion by Eggman's industries.
-Digital recreations of Green Hill appear in the 2022 game Sonic Frontiers as part of the game's Cyber Space levels.
+Green Hill Zone reappears in Sonic Forces, having partially turned to desert due to resource depletion by Eggman's industries.
+Digital recreations of Green Hill Zone appear in the 2022 game Sonic Frontiers as part of the game's Cyber Space levels.

-In addition, Green Hill appears as a stage in the 2.5D fighting game Sonic Battle, in the tennis video game Sega Superstars Tennis, in the sports video game Mario & Sonic at the Sochi 2014 Olympic Winter Games, in the mobile title Sonic Dash, in the crossover adventure game Lego Dimensions, and in the crossover fighting games Dengeki Bunko: Fighting Climax and the Super Smash Bros. series.
-In the 2020 film Sonic the Hedgehog, Green Hill is depicted as Sonic's original home.
-The film also features Sonic living a small town in Montana named Green Hills.
+In addition, Green Hill Zone appears as a stage in the 2.5D fighting game Sonic Battle, in the tennis video game Sega Superstars Tennis, in the sports video game Mario & Sonic at the Sochi 2014 Olympic Winter Games, in the mobile title Sonic Dash, in the crossover adventure game Lego Dimensions, and in the crossover fighting games Dengeki Bunko: Fighting Climax and the Super Smash Bros. series.
+In the 2020 live-action film adaptation Sonic the Hedgehog, Green Hill Zone is depicted as Sonic's original home.
+The film series also features Sonic and friends living in a small town in Montana named Green Hills.

+Merchandise

+A Lego Ideas set based on the level was released on January 1, 2022.
+It received mixed reception from Alice Clarke of Kotaku, who called it "not the most thrilling build", remarking that its price was high, but that Sonic fans would love it.